tari-labs/tari-university/src/scaling/laser-beam/MainReport.md

    [here](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#mimblewimble--ntext-of-n--multiparty-bulletproof-utxo).
-   There is more than one method for creating the MultiSig's associated Bulletproof range proof, and utilizing the [Bulletproofs MPC Protocol](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#creating-the-multiparty-bulletproof-range-proof) may make it more secure and enable wallet reconstruction.
+   There is more than one method for creating the MultiSig's associated Bulletproof range proof, and utilizing the [Bulletproofs MPC Protocol](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#creating-the-multiparty-bulletproof-range-proof) will enable wallet reconstruction.
+It may also make information sharing, while constructing the Bulletproof range proof, more secure.

 1. Linked Transactions